zio/zio-prelude/docs/zpure/index.md

   withdraw(10).provideState(AccountState(100, true))
 ```

 We will use the `runEither` operator, which is a variant of `run` that allows the computation to fail and just converts the failure to the left side of an `Either`.
-The `run` and `runEither` operators just return the final value, so let's use the `get` operator to get the final state before we run our computation.
+The `run` and `runEither` operators just return the final value, so let's use the `get` operator to get the final state before we run our computation since we only care about the final state.

 ```scala moc
 val updatedAccountState: Either[AccountError, AccountState] =